 - Battle Cry: The Impossibles will certainly shout "Rally ho!" as they go forth to engage the Villain of the Week.

 - Blonde, Brunette, Redhead: Coil Man, Fluid Man, and Multi Man respectively.

-- Captain Ersatz: Hanna-Barbera attempted to develop a cartoon of the Beach Boys, in light of the success of ABC's cartoon of the Beatles.
-The Impossibles may have been created when the Beach Boys project fell through.
+- Captain Ersatz: Hanna-Barbera attempted to develop a cartoon of The Beach Boys, in light of the success of ABC's cartoon of the Beatles.
+The Impossibles may have been created when the Beach Boys project fell through.note

-- Elemental Shapeshifter: In The Impossibles, Fluid Man could change into regular water or vaporize himself into a cloud or a storm.
+- Fluid Man could change into regular water or vaporize himself into a cloud or a storm.

-- Goggles Do Nothing: Fluid Man wears a diving mask, but they don't seem to have any use, considering that in the episode "The Sinister Speck", when the titular villian shrinks down to speck size and flies into our hero's eyes, Fluid Man's goggles did not block the Sinister Speck's path.
+- Goggles Do Nothing: Fluid Man wears a diving mask, but it doesn't seem to have any use, considering that in the episode "The Sinister Speck", when the titular villain shrinks down to speck size and flies into our hero's eyes, Fluid Man's goggles did not block the Sinister Speck's path.

 - The Professor: The Impossibles have helped a few over their adventures.

 - On a villain version, the wretched Professor Stretch.

 - Pungeon Master: All three Impossibles had their moments cracking puns every chance they could, but Fluid Man seemed to rattle them off most often.

 - Rogues Gallery: Paper Doll Man, The Spinner, Professor Stretch, The Artful Archer, The Anxious Angler, Dr. Futuro, et al.

 - Shoe Phone: The Impossibles receive their assignments from their chief via TV screen inside a guitar neck.

 - Spring Coil: Coil Man has a spring coil in place of legs.